-Refer to setprivileges(8) for more information.
-The following options are supported: -h Displays usage statement.
-When used with other options or operands, an error occurs. -inSets an index marker, value 1 - 5.
-The target of index marker differs according to the operand. group Index marker of the group userdomain Index marker of the user domain server, loadcert, rmcert Index marker of the alternate Active Directory Server dnslocatorquery Index marker of the DNS server Automatically answers "n" (no) to all prompts. -n Specifies the proxy server to be used for transfers.
-The default -p transfer type is http, unless modified using the -t proxy\type option.
-The value for proxy server must be in the format servername[:port].
-See EXAMPLE 8.
-Suppresses all messages to stdout, including prompts. -q -t proxy\type or socks5.
-The default is http.
+Refer to $\operatorname{setprivileges}(8)$ for more information.

-Use with the -p option to specify proxy type as http, socks4, server that requires authentication.
+-h Displays usage statement.
+When used with other options or operands, an error occurs. -i n Sets an index marker, value 1 - 5.
+The target of index marker differs according to the operand. group Index marker of the group userdomain Index marker of the user domain server, loadcert, rmcert Index marker of the alternate Active Directory Server dnslocatorquery Index marker of the DNS server -n Automatically answers "n" (no) to all prompts. -p Specifies the proxy server to be used for transfers.
+The default transfer type is http, unless modified using the -t proxy_type option.
+The value for proxy server must be in the format servername [:port].
+See EXAMPLE 8. -d Suppresses all messages to stdout, including prompts. -t proxy_type Use with the -p option to specify proxy type as http, socks4, or socks5.
+The default is http. -u username Specifies the user name when logging in to a remote ftp or http server that requires authentication.
 Prompts for a password.
-See
+See EXAMPLE 9. -y Automatically answers "y" (yes) to all prompts.